tomasmartinik/simple-quiz/README.md

-# Flashcards Quizlet
+# Simple Quiz

-Flashcards Quizlet is an interactive flashcard application built with Streamlit.
+Simple Quiz is an interactive flashcard application built with Streamlit.
 It allows users to study and review flashcards, track their progress, and load custom sets of flashcards.

 ## Features